-1. How does understanding this verse shape our doctrine of humanity, sin, or salvation?
-2. How should this truth about Family Reunion shape our daily decisions and priorities?
-3. How does understanding Christ as the ultimate fulfillment illuminate this passage's meaning?
+1. How does this verse contribute to the biblical doctrine of creation, fall, or redemption?
+2. How should this truth about Joseph's Death shape our daily decisions and priorities?
+3. How does this passage point forward to Christ and the gospel of redemption?